ddpalacios/Android-Live-Tracker/README.md

 - Indicates if a train is approaching the target station or if any live train is delayed.

 - Switch train direction while viewing its live mapping

+-  Notify users when the app is running and when the nearest train is arriving

  ### To Do: